 June definitely has its fair share of holidays and celebrations.
 As you probably already know, we honor our fathers this month, on Father’s Day, on the third Sunday in June.

-We also commemorate the freedom of the last African American slaves on Juneteenth (June 19th).
+We also mark or celebrate (an event or person) the freedom of the last African American slaves on Juneteenth (June 19th).
 It’s also African-American Music Appreciation Month – in which we celebrate all the African-American music, from Louis Armstrong’s legendary blues to City Girl’s drip.

 That’s all for this time!
 Happy lunius, everybody!